Union Budget 2015-16: What's in it for the common man?

 How will reduction of Corporate Tax affect your day-to-day life and business?
-Can homemakers breathe easy, and young professionals work and travel for cheaper?
-Is there a silver lining to the Union Budget when it comes to your ageing parents’ pension and medical expenses?
-We meet the Sheths, your typical joint family of 10 members at Peddar Road, to decode the Union Budget 2015.
+We meet a typical Mumbai joint family of 10 members at Peddar Road, to decode the Union Budget 2015

 How does the Foreign Exchange Management Act affect your day-to-day life?
 To what extent does abolition of Wealth Tax boost business sentiment in the country?
 Do senior citizens over 80 years of age greatly benefit from plans in Budget 2015 for ‘Super Senior Citizens’?